Helicopter Links Dot Com

 Intermeshing Rotors: Counter-rotating main rotors (and no tail rotor) which allows all engine power to go directly to the main rotors for the highest lifting efficiency of any rotor configuration. —from http://www.knowledgerush.com/kr/encyclopedia/Kamen

 Leonardo da Vinci: Considered the father of the modern helicopter.
 Da Vinci was an architect, musician, anatomist, inventor, engineer, sculptor, geometer, painter, and a homosexual.
-A good role model for people of any age as he was considered the archetype of the "Renaissance man" and as a universal genius.
+He was considered the archetype of the "Renaissance man" and as a universal genius.
 He is also considered one of the greatest painters who ever lived. —some excerpts listed are quoted directly from http://en.wikipedia.org/wiki/Leonardo_Da_Vinci

 LOH: Light Observation Helicopter